paluh/purescript-undefined-is-not-a-problem/README.md

 ## About

-The crucial idea was ripped from [`oneof` library by @jvliwanag](https://github.com/jvliwanag/purescript-oneof) which is really interesting implementation for untagged unions for PureScript.
-I've narrowed it down to handle only optional fields in records.
+The main idea behind this lib was taken from [`oneof` library by @jvliwanag](https://github.com/jvliwanag/purescript-oneof) which is really interesting implementation for untagged unions for PureScript.
+I've narrowed it down to handle only unions with `Undefined` and focus on optional fields in records really.

-Thanks to this simplification I'm able accept polymorphic values in a provided record.
-There is an additional cost to this approach as coercing requires a `Proxy` value with the expected record type to do coercing.
-I don't think that is a problem because we want to improve the user experience and library authors or codegen tools should handle this additional requirement easily.
+## Objectives

+  [v] Expose as simple as possible API for optional fields definition.
+Provide single type, single constraint and single coercing function.

+  [v] Provide good error messages when possible.
+Provide "value path" when detecting a mismatch in nested types.

+  [v] Handle parameter coercing for common types.
+Corce types inside `Array`, `Maybe`, `Either`, `Tuple` and `Effect`.

+## Status

+Nearly published...
+I want to use it in a larger context to proof that API is usable enough.

 ## Usage

-Imports.
-This is a literate Purescript example (run as a part of test suite) so we need them here.
+Let me start with imports.
+This is a literate Purescript example (run as a part of test suite) so we need them.

 ```purescript
 module Test.README where